Bristol-Myers Squibb (NYSE:BMY) Shares Sold by Cornerstone Wealth Group LLC

-Cornerstone Wealth Group LLC cut its position in Bristol-Myers Squibb (NYSE:BMY) by 28.1% during the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 4,021 shares of the biopharmaceutical company’s stock after selling 1,568 shares during the period.
-Cornerstone Wealth Group LLC’s holdings in Bristol-Myers Squibb were worth $249,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Cornerstone Wealth Group LLC reduced its holdings in Bristol-Myers Squibb (NYSE:BMY) by 28.1% during the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 4,021 shares of the biopharmaceutical company’s stock after selling 1,568 shares during the period.
+Cornerstone Wealth Group LLC’s holdings in Bristol-Myers Squibb were worth $249,000 at the end of the most recent quarter.

-Several other large investors have also recently modified their holdings of the company.
-Fiduciary Planning LLC purchased a new position in Bristol-Myers Squibb during the third quarter worth approximately $25,000.
-Founders Capital Management purchased a new position in Bristol-Myers Squibb during the fourth quarter worth approximately $31,000.
-Penbrook Management LLC purchased a new position in Bristol-Myers Squibb during the fourth quarter worth approximately $34,000.
-Kinloch Capital LLC purchased a new position in Bristol-Myers Squibb during the fourth quarter worth approximately $65,000.
-Finally, Paces Ferry Wealth Advisors LLC purchased a new position in Bristol-Myers Squibb during the third quarter worth approximately $64,000.
-72.41% of the stock is currently owned by hedge funds and other institutional investors.
+Other institutional investors and hedge funds have also modified their holdings of the company.
+Hedeker Wealth LLC boosted its stake in shares of Bristol-Myers Squibb by 0.4% in the fourth quarter.
+Hedeker Wealth LLC now owns 35,765 shares of the biopharmaceutical company’s stock worth $2,218,000 after acquiring an additional 153 shares during the last quarter.
+Regent Peak Wealth Advisors LLC boosted its stake in shares of Bristol-Myers Squibb by 3.1% in the third quarter.
+Regent Peak Wealth Advisors LLC now owns 5,329 shares of the biopharmaceutical company’s stock worth $321,000 after acquiring an additional 159 shares during the last quarter.
+Beacon Financial Advisory LLC boosted its stake in shares of Bristol-Myers Squibb by 2.1% in the fourth quarter.
+Beacon Financial Advisory LLC now owns 7,730 shares of the biopharmaceutical company’s stock worth $479,000 after acquiring an additional 161 shares during the last quarter.
+Crewe Advisors LLC boosted its stake in shares of Bristol-Myers Squibb by 7.9% in the third quarter.
+Crewe Advisors LLC now owns 2,355 shares of the biopharmaceutical company’s stock worth $142,000 after acquiring an additional 173 shares during the last quarter.
+Finally, Cottage Street Advisors LLC boosted its stake in shares of Bristol-Myers Squibb by 1.9% in the third quarter.
+Cottage Street Advisors LLC now owns 9,331 shares of the biopharmaceutical company’s stock worth $563,000 after acquiring an additional 175 shares during the last quarter.
+72.41% of the stock is currently owned by institutional investors.

+In other news, EVP Rupert Vessey sold 57,591 shares of the company’s stock in a transaction dated Thursday, November 19th.
+The stock was sold at an average price of $61.30, for a total transaction of $3,530,328.30.
+Following the completion of the transaction, the executive vice president now directly owns 46,142 shares of the company’s stock, valued at approximately $2,828,504.60.
+The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, SVP Adam Dubow sold 900 shares of the company’s stock in a transaction dated Tuesday, November 24th.
+The stock was sold at an average price of $63.39, for a total value of $57,051.00.
+Following the transaction, the senior vice president now directly owns 15,186 shares of the company’s stock, valued at $962,640.54.
+The disclosure for this sale can be found here.
+Insiders have sold a total of 71,915 shares of company stock valued at $4,410,814 over the last three months.
+0.14% of the stock is currently owned by insiders.

+Bristol-Myers Squibb (NYSE:BMY) last released its earnings results on Tuesday, November 10th.
+The biopharmaceutical company reported $1.63 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.49 by $0.14.
+Bristol-Myers Squibb had a positive return on equity of 27.48% and a negative net margin of 0.11%.
+The firm had revenue of $10.54 billion during the quarter, compared to analysts’ expectations of $10.33 billion.
+During the same period in the previous year, the firm posted $1.17 EPS.
+Bristol-Myers Squibb’s revenue for the quarter was up 75.5% on a year-over-year basis.
+On average, research analysts anticipate that Bristol-Myers Squibb will post 6.35 earnings per share for the current year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, February 1st.
-Stockholders of record on Monday, January 4th will be given a dividend of $0.49 per share.
+The business also recently announced a quarterly dividend, which will be paid on Monday, February 1st.
+Investors of record on Monday, January 4th will be paid a dividend of $0.49 per share.
+This represents a $1.96 annualized dividend and a yield of 3.19%.
 This is a boost from Bristol-Myers Squibb’s previous quarterly dividend of $0.45.
-This represents a $1.96 annualized dividend and a dividend yield of 3.19%.
 The ex-dividend date of this dividend is Thursday, December 31st.
-Bristol-Myers Squibb’s dividend payout ratio is currently 41.79%.
+Bristol-Myers Squibb’s payout ratio is presently 41.79%.

-A number of equities research analysts have commented on BMY shares.
-JPMorgan Chase & Co. lifted their target price on Bristol-Myers Squibb from $74.00 to $78.00 and gave the company an “overweight” rating in a research report on Friday, October 16th.
-Guggenheim upgraded Bristol-Myers Squibb from a “neutral” rating to a “buy” rating and set a $70.00 price objective on the stock in a report on Monday, October 19th.
-Smith Barney Citigroup boosted their price objective on Bristol-Myers Squibb from $73.00 to $77.00 in a report on Monday, November 30th.
-Truist began coverage on Bristol-Myers Squibb in a report on Friday, October 23rd.
-They issued a “hold” rating and a $65.00 price objective on the stock.
-Finally, Societe Generale upgraded Bristol-Myers Squibb from a “hold” rating to a “buy” rating and set a $76.00 price objective on the stock in a report on Monday, November 16th.
-Five analysts have rated the stock with a hold rating, ten have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-The stock has an average rating of “Buy” and an average price target of $73.75.
+BMY has been the topic of a number of research analyst reports.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lifted their price target on Bristol-Myers Squibb from $73.00 to $77.00 in a research note on Monday, November 30th.
+JPMorgan Chase & Co. lifted their price objective on Bristol-Myers Squibb from $74.00 to $78.00 and gave the stock an “overweight” rating in a research report on Friday, October 16th.
+Smith Barney Citigroup lifted their price objective on Bristol-Myers Squibb from $73.00 to $77.00 in a research report on Monday, November 30th.
+Gabelli downgraded Bristol-Myers Squibb from a “buy” rating to a “hold” rating in a research report on Friday, November 6th.
+Finally, Sanford C. Bernstein reiterated a “market perform” rating and set a $72.00 price objective on shares of Bristol-Myers Squibb in a research report on Tuesday, November 10th.
+Five equities research analysts have rated the stock with a hold rating, ten have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+The company presently has an average rating of “Buy” and an average price target of $73.75.

-In other news, SVP Adam Dubow sold 900 shares of the business’s stock in a transaction dated Tuesday, November 24th.
-The stock was sold at an average price of $63.39, for a total value of $57,051.00.
-Following the completion of the sale, the senior vice president now directly owns 15,186 shares of the company’s stock, valued at approximately $962,640.54.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, EVP Rupert Vessey sold 13,421 shares of the business’s stock in a transaction dated Monday, November 23rd.
-The shares were sold at an average price of $61.34, for a total value of $823,244.14.
-Following the completion of the sale, the executive vice president now directly owns 37,922 shares of the company’s stock, valued at $2,326,135.48.
-The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 71,915 shares of company stock valued at $4,410,814.
-Insiders own 0.14% of the company’s stock.

 Bristol-Myers Squibb Company Profile